 community or church kid's consignment sale!

-Monterey and San Benito County area of California U-Pick Farms and Orchards, by county
+Monterey and San Benito County area of California U-Pick Farms and Orchards in 2019, by county

 Click on the resources drop-down above, if you need a county map